It seems like every week, someone new gets "cancelled" online:

 What's The Alternative?

-Some communities prefer restorative justice to cancel culture.
+Some communities prefer to use principles of restorative justice instead of resorting to cancellation.

 show them how they've hurt others